-The mineral resource figures referred to in this Annual Information Form are estimates, and no assurances can be given that the indicated levels of gold would be produced.
+The mineral resource and mineral reserve figures referred to in this Annual Information Form are estimates, and no assurances can be given that the indicated levels of gold or other minerals would be produced.
 Such estimates are expressions of judgment based on knowledge, mining experience, analysis of drilling results and industry practices.
 Valid estimates made at a given time may significantly change when new information becomes available.
-While the Corporation believes that the resource estimate included in this Annual Information Form is well established, by their nature, resource estimates are imprecise and depend, to a certain extent, upon statistical inferences which may ultimately prove unreliable.
+While the Corporation believes that the mineral resource and mineral reserve estimates included in this Annual Information Form are well established, by their nature, mineral resource and mineral reserve estimates are imprecise and depend, to a certain extent, upon statistical inferences which may ultimately prove unreliable.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 There is no certainty that mineral resources can be upgraded to mineral reserves through continued exploration.